mideind/EmblaFlutterApp/README.md

 # Embla

 Embla is a voice-driven virtual assistant app that uses the Icelandic-language [Greynir](https://greynir.is) query engine.
-This is the repository for the Embla mobile client.
+This is the repository for the cross-platform Embla client.

-The Embla mobile client is implemented in Dart using the cross-platform [Flutter](https://flutter.dev) framework.
-Currently built to run on iOS and Android, with web and macOS support on the roadmap.
+The client is implemented in [Dart](https://dart.dev/) using the [Flutter](https://flutter.dev) framework.
+Currently built to run on iOS and Android, with native macOS and web support on the roadmap.

 ## GPL License